-8.1 The operation of this Agreement is supported by policies, standards and procedures.
-These policies, standards and procedures do not form part of this Agreement.
-If there is any inconsistency between the policies, standards and procedures and the terms of this Agreement, the express terms of this Agreement will prevail.
-8.2 Proposed changes affecting the conditions of employment of CSIRO officers, as expressed in the CSIRO Terms and Conditions of Service and CSIRO procedures will be subject to consultation with the parties to this Agreement and the officers covered thereby.
+- 8.1 This Agreement will be read and interpreted in conjunction with the National Employment Standards (NES).
+Where there is inconsistency between this Agreement and the NES, and the NES provides greater benefit, the NES provision will apply to the extent of the inconsistency. - 8.2 The operation of this Agreement is supported by policies, principles and procedures.
+These policies, principles and procedures do not form part of this Agreement.
+If there is any inconsistency between the policies, principles and procedures and the terms of this Agreement, the express terms of this Agreement will prevail. - 8.3 Proposed changes affecting the conditions of employment of CSIRO officers, as expressed in the CSIRO Terms and Conditions of Service and CSIRO procedures will be subject to consultation with the parties to this Agreement and the officers covered thereby.